iotaledger/iota-wiki/internal/learn/future/smart-contracts/03_validators.md

 Only when a supermajority of the validators of a committee reaches consensus the result gets added to the chain.
 The amount of the validators to reach a consensus is configurable for each chain.

+## Further Readings

+- You can learn how to set up a Smart Contracts node [here in the Build section](/wasp/guide/chains_and_nodes/running-a-node).
-[Learn here](/wasp/guide/chains_and_nodes/wasp-cli#configuration) how to configurate the committee in the IOTA Smart Contract Node.
+- [Learn here](/wasp/guide/chains_and_nodes/wasp-cli#configuration) how to configurate the committee in the IOTA Smart Contract Node.

+In the next article, you will learn everything about the chain, where you can deploy Smart Contracts.